Matthew Davenport Hill

-Matthew Davenport Hill (6 August 1792 – 7 June 1872) was an English lawyer and prison reform campaigner and MP.
+Matthew Davenport Hill (6 August 1792 – 7 June 1872) was an English lawyer, prison reform campaigner, and MP.

 Life

-Hill was born at Birmingham, where his father, Thomas Wright Hill, for long conducted the private schools Hazelwood and Bruce Castle.
+Hill was born at Birmingham.
+His father, Thomas Wright Hill, ran the private schools Hazelwood and Bruce Castle.
 He was a brother of the postal reformer Sir Rowland Hill and the prison inspector Frederic Hill.
-He acted as assistant in his father's school, but in 1819 was called to the bar at Lincoln's Inn.
+He taught in his father's school.
+In 1819 was called to the bar at Lincoln's Inn.
 In 1832 he was elected one of the Liberal Members of Parliament for Kingston upon Hull, but he lost his seat at the next election in 1834.
-On the incorporation of Birmingham in 1839 he was appointed as the town's recorder (judge); and in 1851 he was appointed commissioner in bankruptcy for the Bristol district.
+On the incorporation of Birmingham in 1839 he was appointed as the town's recorder (chief magistrate); and in 1851 he was appointed commissioner in bankruptcy for the Bristol district.
 Taking an interest in questions relating to the treatment of criminal offenders, he publicly aired opinions which were the means of introducing many important reforms in the methods of dealing with crime, drawing notably upon the theories of the Scottish penal reformer, Alexander Maconochie.
 His book Mettray (1855) describes the Mettray Penal Colony with its then new approach to dealing with young delinquents.

 One of his principal coadjutors in these reforms was his brother Frederic Hill (1803–1896), whose Amount, Causes and Remedies of Crime, the result of his experience as inspector of prisons for Scotland. marked an era in the methods of prison discipline.
 Hill was one of the chief promoters of the Society for the Diffusion of Useful Knowledge, and the originator of the Penny Magazine.
 He died at Stapleton, near Bristol.

 In 1868 the West of England Suffrage Society, part of the National Society for Women's Suffrage, was formed at his house.
 His daughter Florence was one of the first members, and later members included Agnes Beddoe, Emily and Elizabeth Sturge.

-Two of his daughters wrote an early biography in 1878.
+Two of his daughters wrote a biography of their father in 1878.